oneaudit/nuclei-dast-templates/README.md

 **Fallback**

 We may want to make arbitrary requests after applying pre-conditions.

 For instance, `If the URL ends with '.js' then try to append '.map'`.

-To achieve this, we have to write a lengthy template.
 First, will add an initial request to check the extension.

 ```yaml
 http: